wordswords/dpc-resume/README.md

 ## What is it?

-This is a quick hacky script to generate my CV in HTML and PDF formats from a markdown file I maintain.
+This is a script to generate my CV in HTML and PDF formats from a markdown file I maintain.

 It uses docker containers from Puppeteer (to convert HTML to PDF) and https://github.com/there4/markdown-resume (to convert Markdown to HTML).